RobbieRotten/obsidian/content/Google Docs/Ethics, Law, and Justice Notes.md

     - Reducing return to crime in first-time offenders
   - Societal ambivalence towards drugs of addiction.
 - Lack of rural and/or cheap translators
-  - Often at person’s own cost
+  - Often at person's own cost
 - Tampa incident 2001
   - ordered a navy ship to turn away
   - a merchant vessel which had picked up the survivors of sinking refugee boats at sea